dhabsot/Dijkstra_ShortestPath/README.md

-This program acquires from the file "input_centrali" a graph in this form:
+This program acquires the graph from the file "input_centrali.txt" in this form:

 -Total number of nodes-